Anil3737/Restaurant-Table-Booking-System/README.md

 ### Building for Production

-To create a production-ready build:
+To create a production-ready build

 ```bash
 npm run build